xirsys/xturn/docs/getting_started.md

     turnutils_uclient -e 127.0.0.1 -L 127.0.0.1 -n 100 -p 3478 -v -l 2000 -u user -w pass 127.0.0.1

-Another way to test the server is to host it on a remote Virtual Machine and to target is using Google's [test.webrtc.org](https://test.webrtc.org) tool.
+Another way to test the server is to host it on a remote Virtual Machine and to target it using Google's [test.webrtc.org](https://test.webrtc.org) tool.